 Wearable fitness technology — key statistics for 2020

-- According to a study by Statista, the total number of wearable users connected to the 4G network in 2017 was 526 million.
+- According to a study carried out by Statista, the total number of wearable users connected to the 4G network in 2017 was 526 million.
 In 2022, this number is expected to reach 900 million active users.
 This suggests that wearable fitness gadgets such as wristbands or smartwatches are going to become a life necessity for many consumers.

-A survey carried out by Gallup shows even more interesting details of the wearable fitness technology market in the United States (which is the second-largest market for wearable devices in the world):
+A survey carried out by Gallup shows even more interesting details of the wearable fitness technology market in the United States (which is the second-largest market for wearable devices in the world).

 - 90% of American consumers said that they are currently using a wearable fitness tracker.

 - The same percentage said that they currently use a mobile health app.

 - By combining the present use with the percentages of Americans who claim that they have used such devices in the past, it becomes clear that at some point one in three Americans use the fitness tracker such as a smartwatch or wristband (34%) or tracked their health statistics on the phone or tablet app (32%).

 What about the users of wearable fitness technology?

 The Gallup report points to several segments in the user groups of wearable fitness tech: